MES-English's Speaking First Curriculum for teaching English or ESL to kids, designed by Mark Cox.

 There is no course book.
 The Speaking First curriculum is a curriculum designed to focus on speaking and fluency while building phonemic awareness and preparing students for study in a course book.
 The principle behind the curriculum is to get students to a level of understanding and high competence in the target language before they are introduced to it in a written form and before they receive grammar explanation.
 In that way, the students can already use the language but are just trying to understand the mechanics behind the language when they receive grammar instruction.

 Using flashcards or content that is tied to different target language the students can build communicative competence and vocabulary.
-The target language is based around what do students need to communicate and what do they want to say.
+The target language is based around what students need to communicate and what they want to say.